I once was a college senior.

 Pull your credit report.
 Understanding credit as a young adult is important.
 In order to rent an apartment, a landlord will want to evaluate your credit.
 They will want to know if you’ve been late paying bills or if your debt levels are too high to afford the apartment.
 Your credit report will make them feel more — or less — comfortable with leasing the apartment to you.
 Remember, there is a chance that you’ll be competing to get the apartment with other renters and the better your credit looks relative to others, you will be in a better position to secure the apartment.

 If you pull your credit report several months before you have to look for an apartment, you’ll be ahead of the game in case you need to defend any issues or clean it up before your landlord looks at it.
-A free resource to pull your credit report is AnnualCreditReport.com, which allows you to get your credit report from each of the three major credit bureaus once per year.
-And you can also monitor your credit score for free once per month using Credit.com’s free Credit Report Card.
+You can get your credit report for free from each of the three major credit reporting bureaus once per year.
+You can also monitor your credit score for free once per month using Credit.com’s Free Credit Report Card.

 Get a deposit together.
 In my preliminary search for an apartment, it was apparent that I would need at least the first month’s security deposit.
 I saw a few listings that required both first month’s and last month’s security deposit.
 Because I couldn’t afford to pay a lot of money upfront, I made a decision to not rent any apartment that asked for first and last month’s rent as a security deposit.
 I did the quick math and I was prepared to pay $1,000 for rent, which meant that I had to have $2,000 to fork over by the time I moved in.

 Whatever you will be doing post-graduation, you’ll need some cash to get you off to a good start.
 I thought about asking my parents for a small loan to float me, but I didn’t want to bother them because they already spent four years paying tuition and loaning me money whenever I fell short.